wp-plugins/jonradio-remember-me/readme.txt

 == Changelog ==

+= 2.1 =
+* Correct Login "bizarre behaviour" bug caused by not returning the WP Error object to Filter 'wp_login_errors'

 = 2.0 =
 * Add Settings to disable the plugin, set the Remember Me default, and remember User's Remember Me choice